About going on to doctoral studies

 Basic Data

-In graduate schools where the percentage of students going on to doctoral programs is high, it may be difficult to access information about employment opportunities for those graduating from a master's program or to use the alumni network.
-It is important to take the initiative to gather information and take action as early as possible (see here for information on job hunting)Job hunting advice(See section 1.1.2 ..
+Graduate schools with a high rate of students progressing to doctoral programs may have difficulty accessing information about employment opportunities for master's graduates and alumni networks.
+It's important to take the initiative to gather information and take action early ( see Hunting Advice for job hunting

 2020 Master's degree graduates' progression rate